peteratdennis/lambda-layers-exp/README.md

 ## Deploy

 ### Layers

+AWS lambda does not work with ES6 so the files need to be converted by Bable.
+- `yarn build`
+Which will convert `/src/libs` and copy them to the `layers/nodejs/libs` directory

 Deploy the layers first as the functions in the top level depend on them:
 - `cd layers/nodejs`
 - create a name for the service: `export LAYERS_EXP_LAYER_SERVICE=my-layers-layer`